 Using persuasive language like you would in a blog post.
 It helps inspire potential customers to take action now.

 Keep your potential customers in mind when creating a customer case study for marketing

-In this case study, Network are demonstrating how their product has been used by Vortex Co. with great success; instantly showing other potential customers that their tool works and is worth using.
+In this case study, Network is demonstrating how their product has been used by Vortex Co. with great success; instantly showing other potential customers that their tool works and is worth using.

 Sales Case Study Examples